 Williams earned an associate’s degree in science from Seward in 2011.
 He went on to graduate from CSU-Pueblo in December of 2014 with a bachelor’s degree in physical education.
 Williams completed his bachelor’s degree with a 3.3 GPA.

 assistant_coach Mike Massaro

-Bio Former CSU-Pueblo all-conference selection, Pueblo-native and current professional baseball player, Mike Massaro, is entering his fourth season as a volunteer assistant coach with the...View Mike Massaro's Bio ⟩
+Former CSU-Pueblo all-conference selection, Pueblo-native and current professional baseball player, Mike Massaro, is entering his fifth season as a volunteer assistant coach with the CSU-Pueblo baseball program.View Mike Massaro's Bio ⟩

 Massaro, drafted in the 13th round of 2005 MLB draft by the Oakland Athletics, reached as high as AAA in the Athletics' system, earning such honors as Northwest League Player of the Month in July 2005 with the Vancouver Canadiens, and Midwest League All-Star honors with the Class A Kane County Cougars in 2007.

 From 2009-2012, Massaro has been a member of the Gary Southshore Railcats in the independent American Association, establishing himself as one of the league's top players.
 He was a 2009 all-star with the Railcats and holds numerous franchise records, including career batting and triples.